UCF/Theme-Updater/readme.markdown

-# Theme Updater plugin for GitHub hosted Wordpress themes
+# Wordpress plugin: a theme updater for GitHub hosted Wordpress themes

 ## Installation & Use